JetBrains/jetbrains_guide/README.md

-# PyCharm Guide
+# JetBrains Guide

-The JetBrains guide is a collection of resources for learning JetBrains IDEs.
+The JetBrains Guide is a collection of resources for learning JetBrains IDEs.
 Similar to an "Awesome PyCharm" but richer in content and formatting.
 The Guide is intended as an open source project.